ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 In case the upload of the access token to the RS from the AS is successful, the RS replies to the AS with a 2.01 (Created) response, whose payload is a CBOR map RS_MAP that includes:

-* The "nonce2" field, with value the nonce N2 generated by the RS encoded a CBOR byte string (see {{Section 4.2 of RFC9203}}).
+* The "nonce2" field, with value the nonce N2 generated by the RS, encoded as a CBOR byte string (see {{Section 4.2 of RFC9203}}).

-* The "ace_server_recipientid" field, with value the Recipient ID ID2 generated by the RS and encoded as a CBOR byte string (see {{Section 4.2 of RFC9203}}).
+* The "ace_server_recipientid" field, with value the Recipient ID ID2 generated by the RS, encoded as a CBOR byte string (see {{Section 4.2 of RFC9203}}).

 The value of the "from_rs" parameter is the binary representation of a CBOR map composed of two elements:

-* A field with the CBOR unsigned integer 42 as map key, and with value the same CBOR byte string specified by the "nonce2" field of RS_MAP.
+* A field with the CBOR unsigned integer 42 as map key and with value the same CBOR byte string specified by the "nonce2" field of RS_MAP.

-* A field with the CBOR unsigned integer 44 as map key, and with value the same CBOR byte string specified by the "ace_server_recipientid" field of RS_MAP.
+* A field with the CBOR unsigned integer 44 as map key and with value the same CBOR byte string specified by the "ace_server_recipientid" field of RS_MAP.

-When C receives from the AS the successful access token response specifying the "token_upload" parameter with value 0, C can retrieve the nonce N2 and the Recipient ID ID2 from the "from_rs" parameter, just like when retrieving those from a 2.01 (Created) response received from the RS when using the original workflow.
+When C receives from the AS the successful access token response specifying the "token_upload" parameter with value 0, C retrieves the nonce N2 and the Recipient ID ID2 from the "from_rs" parameter, just like when retrieving those from a 2.01 (Created) response received from the RS when using the original workflow.

 {{fig-example-AS-to-C-token-upload-oscore-profile}} shows an example where the OSCORE profile is used, with first an access token request from C to the AS, and then an access token response from the AS to C, following the issue of an access token bound to a symmetric PoP key.